Eoic/Eoic/README.md

 Hello there!
-I enjoy reading and hoarding books both digital and physical formats.
+I enjoy reading and hoarding books both in digital and physical form.
 In my spare time I sometimes work on my side projects, explore new languages, tools, frameworks, and sofware development practices.
 Additionally, I hold a growing interest in 3D graphics programming and 3D modelling.

 ##### Currently learning
 * Blender